SpectrumSupreme/TapTap-Spectrum/README.md

 * **Samyak** — *Frontend Architect*
   * Developed the responsive Tailwind UI, designed the WebGL canvas wrapper, and implemented the JS-to-WASM memory bridge.

-## 🚀 How to Run Locally

-If you are pulling this repo to test locally:
-1. Ensure you have Python installed.
-2. Open a terminal in the root directory.
-3. Run a local server: `python -m http.server 8080`
-4. Open a browser (Incognito recommended to avoid WASM caching) and navigate to `http://localhost:8080`.

 ---